web-advanced-fall-2016/todolist-in-class-the-team/README.md

 # The Team - To do list  (Cecilia, Chao, Raquel)

-### In Class Exercise
+### What this does

-Assignment to communications between the server and the javascript file to create a To Do List to add new items to the list and delete Items.
-The server will save the items on the database on a Json file and display through the server on the browser in the local host.
-The list starts with 3 items.
+To do list that works with a local server + a database to add and delete new items to a list.
+The server will save the items on the database in a JSON file and display through the server on the browser.
+The list starts with 3 items that are already in the database.

-##Requirements
-Communication with the server to add and remove Item from the list from the DataBase

-##Server Information
+### Server Information
-NodeJS is setup in the 3030 port
+NodeJS is setup in the 3000 port.

-#Resources
-Has a styles and javascript and Index files to setup the server
+The API endpoints are:
+GET - /test - DESCRIPTION: Tests connection to the server GET - /initial - DESCRIPTION: Gets items from database
+POST - /addItem - DESCRIPTION: Adds items to database POST - /deleteFromServer - DESCRIPTION: Deletes items from server

+### Node Modules Used
+Express
+Path
+Body Parser
+FS
+HTTP

 ## Installation

-1 .
-Copy or clone the repository with GitHub
+1. Copy or clone the repository from GitHub
 2. Open the Folder on Terminal
-3. npm install to run Node on the local Server
+3. In terminam write: npm install
-4. On the navigator go to //localhost:3000
+4. In the brower go to //localhost:3000
-5. Add and remove Items